inkling/Subliminal/README.md

 	the GUI by quitting the simulator, then pressing record again.
 When running the tests from the command line, `subliminal-test` will detect `instruments`' failure and retry.

-	Xcode 5.0.1 may have additional problems.
-See [this issue](https://github.com/inkling/Subliminal/issues/98) for details.
-Our current recommendation is to use Xcode 5.0, if possible, until 5.0.2 is released.

 Contributing
 ------------